wodeni/Animate-plus-plus/docs/final-report/tutorial.md

 r.attr("stroke", "");
 ```
 ## Complex shapes
-TODO (What else should we say about complex shape)
 Of course, supporting only single type of object is not sufficient to accomplish all fancy functionalities that can potentially be achieved by SVGs.
 Animate++ also supports multiple shapes contained in one single file to be loaded all together.
 ```cpp
 // load in svg from a path, which is a string of local file directory